Hot Schr\"odinger Cat States

-The thermal initial state of the cavity mode, hotter than its environment, is created by equilibrating the cavity mode with a heat bath in the form of filtered and amplified Johnson-Nyquist noise from a 50 $\Omega$ resistor.
-The heat bath is then disconnected (to prevent it from causing additional decoherence) and the cat state preparation commences immediately \cite{connected_heat_bath}.
+The thermal initial state of the cavity mode, hotter than its environment, is created by equilibrating the cavity mode with a heat bath in the form of filtered and amplified Johnson-Nyquist noise from a 50 ohm resistor.
+The heat bath is then disconnected (to prevent it from causing additional decoherence) and the cat state preparation commences immediately.
 The state preparation and measurement protocols take up to $1.9$ µs which is much faster than the cavity relaxation time $T_{1,c}$.
 Thus, there is neither cooling nor heating of the cavity mode during the protocols.
-To verify that the produced initial state is thermal, we characterize the photon statistics of the cavity state with the added noise via qubit spectroscopy \cite{schuster_Nat_445:7127_2007}, which also allows us to relate the noise power to $n_\mathrm{th}$ (Figure S4).
+(In Figure S4, we additionally report results from running the experiment with the heat bath left connected during the entire protocol).
+To verify that the produced initial state is thermal, we characterize the photon statistics of the cavity state with the added noise via qubit spectroscopy \cite{schuster_Nat_445:7127_2007}, which also allows us to relate the noise power to $n_\mathrm{th}$ (Figure S5).